Brian-Jiang/SmartReference/README.md

         ```

 3. SmartReference will automatically update paths before player build in case you move or rename the referenced asset.
-   If you want to manually update all references in the project, go to `Tools/SmartReference/Update All References` to update all references in the project.
+   If you want to manually update all references in the project, go to `Tools -> SmartReference -> Update All References` to update all references in the project.

 ## Supports
 If you have any questions, please leave an issue at [GitHub](https://github.com/Brian-Jiang/SmartReference/issues).